// About

 Nicola Lees has developed hundreds of factual programmes for network and cable channels in the UK and USA, including the BBC, Discovery Channel, Travel Channel and TLC.

 She has written more than 370 factual television programme proposals, and has been directly involved in originating, researching, writing or pitching more than 80 commissioned programs, including Oceans (BBC2), Moms on the Road (Travel Channel), How Not to Be Shark Bait (Discovery), Desperate Midwives (BBC3) and the BAFTA nominated Earth: Power of the Planet (BBC2/Nat Geo).
-Nicola continues to develop programmes on a freelance basis and has consulted for international clients.
-She regularly leads seminars at the Documentary Filmmakers Group, has appeared as a guest speaker at the University of Lincoln, Broadcast’s Production Show, RGS’s Explore conference, co-presented a keynote speech at the Kendal Mountain Festival and taken part in a pitching panel at Sheffield Doc/Fest.

 Step-by-step, it demystifies the TV development and commissioning process.
 You’ll learn how to: